Bryson-Tai/Azure_Networking/Project_E/README.md

 ## Architecture Explaination

-- A virtual network consists of 4 different subnets and 3 VM would be created.
+- A virtual network consists of 3 different subnets and 2 VM would be created.
-  - Bastion Subnet: Dedicated use for Bastion Only
+  - Bastion Subnet: Dedicated use for Bastion Only.
-  - DMZ Subnet: Virtual Appliance Virtual Machine Located.
   - Private Subnet: Private Virtual Machine Located.
   - Public Subnet: Public Virtual Machine Located.

-- Virtual Appliance VM enabled with __IP Forwarding__ to be as a middleware to route the traffic.

-- Virtual Machine's Login ID is `adminuser` and Password `Admin_123`
+- All Virtual Machine's Login ID is `adminuser` and Password `Admin_123`

 ## Scenarios

-1. Use `tracepath` from public VM to private VM - With Custom Route Table Configured
-    - Public VM will pass through Virtual Appliance VM and reach Private VM.
-2. Use `tracepath` from private VM to public VM - Using Default Route Table
-    - Private VM will reach Public VM without going through Virtual Appliance VM.
-3. Use `tracepath` from private VM to public VM - With Custom Route Table Configured - __Additional Scenario__
-    - Enable customer route table for Scenario 2.
-    - Private VM will pass through Virtual Appliance VM and reach Public VM.
+1. Enabled Service Endpoint to `Microsoft.StorageAccount` in Private Subnet.
+    - This would allow virtual machine in Private Subnet allowed to access Storage Account.
+    - Mount the File to the virtual machine in Private Subnet is allowed.
+2. VM in Public Subnet is not able to access Storage Account since no Service Endpoint is enabled.
+    - Mount the File to the virtual machine in Public Subnet is not allowed.

 ## Notes Takeaway

-1. Route table
-    - By default, it is configured by Azure automatically to each subnet.
-Check [official documentation](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview) for more information.
-2. Bastion Host
-    - Bastion host needs to be located in a dedicated subnet name `AzureBastionSubnet` and with a dedicated subnet prefix, e.g. `10.0.1.0/26`
-    - Bastion host is not a __~~Virtual Machine~~__, but a service provided by Azure, where each of the VM within the same Virtual Network is able connect by using it.
-    - Bastion Host requires to attach a public IP for publicly accessible.
-    - This is for security purpose and easier management.
-    - It enabled with __RDP (Port 3389)__ and __SSH (22)__ to ensure secure connection.
-    - Easier management based on we do not needs to manage couple of SSH Key while we have tons of Virtual Machine.
+1. Available Service Endpoints - This may differ by region
+    - Microsoft.Storage
+    - Microsoft.Sql
+    - Microsoft.AzureActiveDirectory
+    - Microsoft.AzureCosmosDB
+    - Microsoft.Web
+    - Microsoft.KeyVault
+    - Microsoft.EventHub
+    - Microsoft.ServiceBus
+    - Microsoft.ContainerRegistry
+    - Microsoft.CognitiveServices
+    - Microsoft.Storage.Global
+2. When we enabled Service Endpoint from the above, the subnet would able to communicate to the Azure Services.
+3. Storage Account by default accept all access from the public network.
+We need to disable (Set `default_action` to `Deny`) it and only allowed whether the `IP Address or Ranges` or `Virtual Network Subnet IDs` for security purpose.

 ## Prerequisite